SimonBradlow/Monopoly/README.md

 # Monopoly

 ## Description
-The results of our sprint 2.
+Results of sprint 3.
 Python Arcade required.
 The file to run is window.py.
+You may need to change window size to see better resolution.
+These changes can be made in window.py.